 Puree everything together, either using an immersion blender, or by cooling the soup slightly and blending in a blender (you will likely need to do this in batches).

-Taste, and see if it needs more seasoning.
+Taste, and see if it needs more salt or pepper.

 Serve as is, or with a drizzle of heavy cream and a few pumpkin seeds, if desired.
 Enjoy!